Black and Blue: History

 The Rolling Stones returned to Munich, Germany, in December 1974—where they had recorded their previous album It's Only Rock 'n' Roll—and began the recording of their new album at Musicland Studios, with Mick Jagger and Keith Richards (as the Glimmer Twins) producing again.
 With a view to releasing it in time for a summer 1975 Tour of the Americas, the band broke for the holidays and returned in January in Rotterdam, Netherlands, to continue working—all the while auditioning new guitarists as they recorded.
-Among the hopefuls were Steve Marriott, Harvey Mandel, Wayne Perkins, Peter Frampton, and Ronnie Wood (although only Mandel, Perkins and Wood's guitar work would appear on the finished album).
+Among the hopefuls were Steve Marriott, Harvey Mandel, Wayne Perkins, Peter Frampton, Robert A. Johnson and Ronnie Wood (although only Mandel, Perkins and Wood's guitar work would appear on the finished album).
 Guitar heroes Rory Gallagher and Jeff Beck both went over for a jam with the band "just to see what was going on," but both declined interest in joining the group, happy with their solo careers.
 Jeff Beck stated that, "in two hours I got to play three chords – I need a little more energy than that."
 Beck's jamming with the Stones remains unreleased to date, but is available on bootleg recordings.
 With much work to follow, it was decided to delay the album for the following year and release the Made in the Shade compilation instead.
 "Cherry Oh Baby" (which was a cover version of Eric Donaldson's 1971 reggae song) would be the only song from the upcoming album sporadically played on the 1975 Tour of the Americas.